 Enter any other item you wish to report to the payer, such as real estate taxes, insurance paid from escrow, or, if you are a collection agent, the name of the person for whom you collected the interest.

 Box 11.
 Mortgage Acquisition Date

-If you acquired the mortgage in 2019, enter the date of acquisition.
+If you acquired the mortgage in 2020, enter the date of acquisition.
+Otherwise, leave this box blank.